 If your metadata contains file names or email subject fields, it’s easy to use these fields to filter irrelevant data.
-For example, many companies send out weekly newsletters that might be irrelevant to your case and the newsletters usually contain the same email subject.
+For example, many companies send out weekly newsletters that might be irrelevant to your case.
+These newsletters usually contain the same email subject.
 While going through the documents in your database, noting any generic and irrelevant titles can help cut down on document review volume.

 Other irrelevant data that may be identified via email subject fields: Out of office notices, travel itineraries, meeting requests, conference agendas, HR and administrative documents, and “do not reply” emails.

 Additionally, using file names can be helpful in finding duplicates and near duplicates.
-Often times the file name of documents are the same or near duplicates are marked by version numbers.
+Often times the file name of documents is the same or near-duplicates are marked by version numbers.

 Extracted Text Size

 Extracted text size is not always a metadata field that is populated.
-However scripts may be used to populate this metadata field.
+However, scripts may be used to populate this metadata field.
 For instance, in Relativity, this script is pre-made in the applications library.
 Once this script is run it populates the size of the extracted text in kilobytes.
-This is helpful because culling only by file size may be deceiving as files with zero content can still carry a larger file size; by just using the extracted text to determine the size of the document it provides you with another data point to filter out empty or trivial data.
+This is helpful because culling only by file size may be deceiving as files with zero content can still carry a larger file size.
+Using the extracted text to determine the size of the document provides you with another data point to filter out trivial data.

-To use this culling method, try filtering your extracted text size by 0 or other small size and check out the resulting documents.
-I suggest using extracted text size in conjunction with filtering for documents that are small in file size as well, and highly recommend reviewing a statistical sample before determining the values you filtered by are appropriate to cull entire sets of search results.
+To use this culling method, try filtering your extracted text size by 0 or other small sizes, then check out the resulting documents.
+I suggest using extracted text size in conjunction with filtering for documents that are small in file size as well.
+I also highly recommend reviewing a statistical sample before determining the values you filtered by are appropriate to cull entire sets of search results.

-Clustering may also be leveraged during the document review phase.
+Clustering can also be leveraged during the document review phase.
 Setting up a dashboard with cluster visualization to look at responsive documents allows you to quickly see if there are certain clusters that are consistently marked as not responsive.
 Clicking on the cluster you want to analyze will breakdown the responsiveness for that cluster.
-If a cluster contains only irrelevant documents you can hone into that cluster to analyze if the remaining untagged documents within that cluster to determine whether they too are irrelevant.
+If a cluster contains only irrelevant documents you can hone into that cluster to analyze if the remaining untagged documents within that cluster are irrelevant.

 Near Duplicate Analysis

-The textual near duplicate similarity percentage will give you an accurate measure similarity of documents in a group, the higher the percentage the more similar the document.
-As you begin culling data and identifying documents that are not relevant you can use the near duplicates feature to pull in all documents with a high textual near duplicate similarity percentage and mass code them.
-Note it is important to analyze that the documents are similar enough to the principle document to apply the same coding.
+The textual near-duplicate similarity percentage will give you an accurate similarity measure of documents in a group.
+The higher the percentage the more similar the document is.
+As you begin culling data and identifying documents that are not relevant you can use the near-duplicates feature to pull in all documents with a high textual near-duplicate similarity percentage and mass code them.
+Note: It is important to analyze that the documents are similar enough to the principle document to apply the same coding.